bitwise343/CompileAndRun/README.md

 # Usage
 To use the script globally, like a regular terminal command, you must add a directory containing this script to the PATH variable.
-The PATH variable tells the shell to look for terminal commands in all of its directories.
+The PATH variable tells the shell where to look for terminal commands.

 # Adding a directory to PATH
 On macOS Catalina, I made a directory `/Users/justin/bin`, where I save any